Enngage/kontent-delivery-angular-sample/README.md

 in an `Angular` app generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

+## Installation

+Clone/download the repository, navigate to the root folder and install node packages by running:

+`npm i`

+Once packages are downloaded, you can use Angular commands such as `ng serve` to run the Angular application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.